wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Ensure stability

 - Do you know how the system was trained?
-Was the data representative of your organisation?
+Was the data representative of your organization?
 - Do you know if the system continues to adapt.
 Do you know how it does this?
 - Is the adaptability of the system sufficient for your use case?